How do we know weather did not seriously hinder or halt the mass cremation process at the Operation Reinhard death camps?

-Poland has a temperate climate, which means it has distinct seasons of spring, summer, fall and winter.
+Poland has a temperate climate, which means it has distinct seasons of spring, summer, fall, and winter.
 The summers can be hot with temperatures sometimes as high as 100 degrees Fahrenheit and the winters can be cold with temperatures below zero.
 Annual precipitation (rain and snow) averages about 18 to 24 inches in the southeastern lowlands (where the Operation Reinhard camps were located).
 That is 1.5 inches to 2 inches of precipitation a month on average.
-It tends to rain more often in the summer than snow in the winter.
+It tends to rain more often in the summer than it snows in the winter.
 The average winds range between 4 and 22 miles per hour.

 In fact, Chil Rajchman (also known as Henryk Reichman), a survivor of the death camp area in Treblinka, confirms that the work proceeded even in the rain: “It has been raining since morning without interruption.
 But we have to work.
 Each of us is soaked . . .
 Although the soil is sandy it turns muddy, and it becomes hard for us to run.
 The chief orders us to bring several dozen litters of ash from the ovens and spread it on the ground . . .
 From time to time we have to add ashes, because it keeps raining harder.
 The day weeps along with us.”

-Yankiel Wiernik, a survivor of Treblinka, describes many of the camp’s buildings in detail, including the new gas chambers which he helped build—but he never mentions building roofs over or walls around the cremation grills.
+Yankiel Wiernik, a survivor of Treblinka, describes many of the camp’s buildings in detail, including the new gas chambers that he helped build—but he never mentions building roofs over or walls around the cremation grills.

-The wind and its impact on the cremation process.
+The wind and its impact on the cremation process:

 “One Third of the Holocaust” at http://www.youtube.com/watch?v=taIaG8b2u8I at approximately 2:04 minutes.